Discover why a National Holidays coach holiday is great fun for travellers of all ages, especially on a Mystery Tour weekend !

 Each National Holidays tour includes accommodation on a dinner, bed and breakfast basis.
 The standard price is based upon two people sharing a room but if you prefer, you can book a single room by paying a small supplement.

 On a Mystery Weekend you won’t know exactly where you’re staying until you get there.
-But you can work on the assumption that you will stay in a 3/4 star hotel.
+But you can work on the assumption that you will stay in 3 or 4 star hotels.

 On our weekend, the accommodation was at the Holiday Inn Northampton, not far from the motorway.